Detained Shipment?

 Regulatory Support When You Need It

-In addition to FDA sampling and testing, our regulatory consulting team, EAS Consulting Group, facilitates import entry through US Agent services, regulatory assistance with detained products, and more.
+In addition to FDA sampling and testing, our regulatory consulting arm, EAS Consulting Group, facilitates import entry through U.S. Agent services, regulatory assistance with detained products, and more.

 With more than 200 former FDA and industry leaders, our regulatory team has experience with the Foreign Supplier Verification Program (FSVP), provides assistance with the expedited entry Voluntary Qualified Individual Program (VQIP), and acts as a Qualified Individual for importers of food into the U.S.